Prejudice 1: Older employees are expensive.

 Has your salary steadily risen over the past 30 years?
 Do not take this situation for granted, for it means you have corresponding obligations.
 Increasing salary requires greater performance.
 So think about how you could increase your own market value, such as in the area of continuing education.
 Propose to your employer that you take targeted training sessions or provide coaching to younger employees.
 These not only benefit the company, but your reputation as well, enabling you to demonstrate how you are worth the money.

 Prejudice 2: Older people can’t keep up.

 Are older workers more frequently off sick?
-According to data from the Federal Statistical Office from the year 2016, absenteeism among employees age 55 and older is slightly above the average: 3.9 percent, as opposed to 3.0.
+According to data from the Federal Statistical Office from the year 2019, absenteeism among employees age 55 and older is in fact above the average: 4.6 percent, as opposed to 3.2.
 However, age is just one of several factors, including gender, nationality, industry, company size and hierarchy level, which play a major role.
-Illness and accident absenteeism among construction workers, for example, is nearly three times as high as among freelancers, a group that includes such professionals as lawyers and architects.
+Illness and accident absenteeism among construction workers, for example, is more than twice as high as among freelancers, a group that includes such professionals as lawyers and architects.